Millie Turner: Manchester United

 On 1 July 2018, Turner joined the newly-formed Manchester United to compete in the FA Women's Championship, reuniting with manager Willie Kirk who had been appointed assistant manager at United.
 She was one of seven players to return to the senior side having played for the club at youth level.
 She made her debut for the club in a 1–0 FA WSL Cup win over Liverpool on 19 August, and her league debut three weeks later in a 12–0 victory at Aston Villa.
 On 23 September, Turner scored her first goal for the club during a 5–0 win against London Bees.

 Turner missed the second half of the 2021–22 season after being diagnosed with a carotid artery dissection, forcing her to stop all physical activity.
 She was able to resume training ahead of the 2022–23 season and made her first appearance since her diagnosis starting in United's opening day WSL victory over Reading.

 International career

 Youth

 In February 2014, Turner was named in the England under-19 for the 2014 La Manga Tournament in March.
 In July 2015, she was named in the England under-19 squad for the UEFA Women's Under-19 Championship in Israel.
 England finished bottom of group B and did not progress.

 Senior

 In September 2020, Turner received her first senior national team call-up as part of a 30-player training camp at St George's Park.
+In February 2021, she received her fourth senior call up to the Lioness squad, replacing injured Chelsea defender Millie Bright.

+After an almost three-year absence, Turner was recalled to the England squad in November 2023 for a pair of Nations League matches against the Netherlands and Scotland, again replacing Bright due to injury, where she was an unused substitute in both matches.
+In February 2024, she was called up to the squad for friendly fixtures against Austria and Italy, to replace an injured Leah Williamson.
+She made her senior international debut on 27 February, as an 80th-minute substitute in a 5–1 win against Italy.
+Turner has been awarded the Legacy number 229 by The Football Association.

+Personal life

+Her younger brother Jake Turner is also a footballer.
+Turner was previously in a relationship with fellow women's footballer Rachel Daly.